 - “What if I don’t have buttermilk?
 Can I use a substitute?”
 I know that there are plenty of people who make their own buttermilk substitute by combining milk and vinegar.
 But I’ve just never been a fan.
 I always believe that recipes turn out much better when I use real buttermilk.
 If you have any leftover buttermilk, use it in Buttermilk Ranch Dressing, Orange and Dark Chocolate Scones, or my family’s favorite Buttermilk Pancakes!

 - 2 large eggs

 - 1 tsp. pure vanilla extract

 - 1 c. buttermilk

-- 3 cups chopped fresh peaches (from about 3 large peaches - peeled and sliced into 1/2" to 1" chunks)
+- 3 c. chopped fresh peaches (from about 3 large peaches - peeled and sliced into 1/2" to 1" chunks)

 - 1/4 c. sugar

 - Preheat oven to 350° F. Lightly spray a 9" x 13" pan with non-stick spray (or grease and flour), and set aside.